OpenDataDSL/website/blog/2023-03-07-timezones/index.md

 The specific MORNING power block, showing up electricity prices in INR/MWH for the hours 6:00 - 10:00 [UTC+5:30] on a 15 minutely granularity from the data source [IEX](https://www.iexindia.com/).

-The MORNING power block #IEX_BLOCKCALENDAR_MORNING with time zone Asia/Calcutta is defined as follows:
+Let's check how the MORNING power block #IEX_BLOCKCALENDAR_MORNING with time zone Asia/Calcutta is defined:

 ```js
 [